 You can now import multiple documents from Files.
 You can then choose to create separate notes, a single note (merging these together) or add them to existing notes.

 They improved their universal search tool.
-When searching your notes, the app alerts you on notes that are not indexed.
+The app notifies you of notes that are not indexed when you search your notes.
 You can see the unindexed notes and select them for re-indexing.
-Just one problem with this.
+There’s just one problem with this.
 Attempting to re-index unindexed notes warns you about a possible crash of the app.
-Practically though, I had no issues re-indexing my notes.
+Reindexing my notes was simple to do in practise, though.

 Version 9.2.3: 7 Feb 2020

 You can now share your images directly, not as a zip file.
 When they first introduced this feature on the 19th of January, we could only export our images as zip files.
-Not all apps can unzip files, Notability itself included.
-On the 29th they rectified that, allowing us to share our images directly without zipping them.
+Not all apps, including Notability can unzip files.
+On the 29th, they rectified it and now we are able to share our images without zipping them.

 Simply tap on as many images as you need.
 Once they are added, you can then drag them where you want them on your page.
-I never thought this could ever be something I need.
-Now that it’s here, I am not sure how I ever lived without it.
+I never thought this could ever be something I needed.
+Now that it’s here, I’m not sure how I ever lived without it.

 The pink guidelines for positioning images/diagrams in Notability are very useful.
-I have taken them for granted so I thought we’ll take a second to appreciate them.
+I have taken them for granted, so I thought we’d take a second to appreciate them.
 Just mention them in passing.

 Without a dedicated icon!
 I love the way Notability adds features without adding more icons to the app.
 Its minimalist approach to note-taking is refreshing.
 My love for Notability grows deeper everyday!

 To erase highlights from a highlighted section, select the option to erase per stroke.
-The first stroke your eraser makes will automatically erase just the highlight only.
+The first stroke your eraser makes will automatically erase just the highlight.
 The second stroke will then erase the ink.

 Version 9.3: 11 Mar 2020

-Notability added an option to style text boxes; false advertising.
+Notability added an option to style text boxes.
+That is just false advertising.
 They removed the background paper template from sticky notes (thus creating the ‘text box’).
 When you tap to style the text box, the app selects the text in the text box for customisation.
 That is not customising text boxes!
 They should have said ‘customising the text in text boxes’.